katisunray/katisunray.github.io/src/content/products/baby-clothing.md

 Perfect for cozy days with your little ones or gifting to other new families.

 - Thoughtfully designed and printed in Ontario, Canada.
+Illustrations were hand drawn in Toronto.
 - Explore the products in the list below.
 - Order timeline: 10 business days to process (2 weeks) + shipping (additional shipping cost).